chica25/The_Office_App/README.md

 # Welcome to the Office Javascrip and Rails Api application!

-In this app users can select the like button for each character and view the list of quotes by selecting on the character button.
+In this app users have the option to click on their favorite character(s), by selecting the like button and quotes button.

 ## To get started, please follow the instructions below: